Acute Infectious Arthritis

 Table

 In adults, most acute joint infections result from bacteria and are classified as gonococcal or nongonococcal.
 This distinction is important because gonococcal infections are far less destructive to the joint.
 In adults overall, Staphylococcus aureus tends to be the most frequent cause of infectious arthritis.
-Methicillin resistance has become more common among community isolates of S. aureus.
+Methicillin resistance is common among community isolates of S. aureus.
+S. aureus is associated with the largest risk of long-term complications (2).

-Neisseria gonorrhoeae has decreased in frequency as a cause of septic arthritis (now only slightly over 1% of cases) but should be considered in sexually active young adults (1).
-It results when N. gonorrhoeae spreads from infected, although sometimes asymptomatic infection from mucosal surfaces (cervix, urethra, rectum, pharynx) via the bloodstream.
+Neisseria gonorrhoeae only accounts for slightly over 1% of septic arthritis cases, but it should be considered in sexually active adults (3).
+It results when N. gonorrhoeae spreads from a sometimes asymptomatic infection from mucosal surfaces (cervix, urethra, rectum, pharynx) via the bloodstream.
 Affected patients often have simultaneous genital infections with Chlamydia trachomatis.
 Streptococcus species are also frequent causes, particularly in patients with polyarticular infections.
-Patients receiving immunosuppressive therapy (eg, with tumor necrosis factor inhibitors or corticosteroids) may have septic arthritis from less common pathogens (eg, mycobacteria, fungi).
+Patients receiving immunosuppressive therapy (eg, with tumor necrosis factor inhibitors or corticosteroids) may have septic arthritis from less common pathogens (eg, mycobacteria, fungi), and recognition is often delayed due to a blunted inflammatory response (4, 5).

-Kingella kingae has emerged as a major cause of septic arthritis in young children.
+Kingella kingae has emerged as a major cause of septic arthritis in young children (6, 7).

 Pathophysiology of Acute Infectious Arthritis